 If the element declaration has no corresponding value in the augmented Infoset, and the element declaration is for a required occurrence, and it has a default value specified, then an element item having the default value is created in the augmented Infoset.

-If any Infoset item's value is requested recursively as a part of (a) above and (a) does not apply, and the corresponding value is not present, and (b) does not apply then it is a processing error.
+If any Infoset item's value is requested recursively as a part of (a) above and (a) does not apply, and the corresponding value is not present, and (b) does not apply then it is a Processing Error.

-Given this augmented Infoset, then if the potentially represented element declaration has a corresponding Infoset item then that item is converted to its representation according to its DFDL properties.
-If the element declaration is for a required occurrence, and there is no value in the augmented Infoset then it is a processing error.
+Given this augmented Infoset, then if the element declaration has a corresponding Infoset item then that item is converted to its representation according to its DFDL properties.
+If the element declaration is for a required occurrence, and there is no value in the augmented Infoset then it is a Processing Error.

-Because rule (a) above is used even if the augmented Infoset item already exists and has a value, it is possible for a dfdl:outputValueCalc expression to be evaluated multiple times.
-DFDL implementations are free to cache values and avoid this repeated evaluation for efficiency, as the semantics of DFDL require that the dfdl:outputValueCalc expression return the same value every time it is evaluated.

-Overview: Core Representation Properties and their Format Semantics
+Overview: Representation Properties and their Format Semantics

-The next sections specify the core set of DFDL v1.0 properties that may be used in DFDL annotations in DFDL Schemas to describe data formats.
+The next sections specify the set of DFDL v1.0 properties that may be used in DFDL annotations in DFDL Schemas to describe data formats.

 It is a Schema Definition Error when a DFDL schema does not contain a definition for a representation property that is needed to interpret the data.
 For example, a DFDL schema containing any textual data must provide a definition of the character set encoding property (dfdl:encoding) for that textual data, and if it is not part of the format properties context for that data, then it is a Schema Definition Error.